stewartweiss/ossd_course_materials/git-collaboration-workflow/instructions.md

 local copy, after which it can be pushed back up to the upstream.
 You agree to do this._

-22. Your next step is to fetch that upstream `feature2` branch and merge it in.
+23. Your next step is to fetch that upstream `feature2` branch and merge it in.
 We will use the `fetch/merge` approach to do this.
 We fetch the `feature2` branch:

     ```bash
       $ git fetch origin feature2
+    ```
+24. You do not have a local `feature2` branch to track this remote branch, so the next step is to create it.
+The following instruction creates a branch named `feature2` that tracks `origin/feature2` and then makes it the currrent branch:

+    ```bash
+      $ git checkout -b feature2 origin/feature2
     ```

     Take a look at the `gitg` window and notice that the history is now forked again, and that the `feature2` branch tip is two commits ahead of `master`.
 Also, look at your working directory using `ls` and notice that the files